 An evaluation plan will be drafted for the NPA 2021-2027 as outlined in article 35 of regulation (EU) No [draft Interreg regulation].
 The purpose of the evaluation plan will be to assess one or more of the criterias effectiveness, efficiency, relevance, coherence and EU added value with the aim to improve the quality of the design and implementation of the programme.
-An evaluation to assess the programmes impact shall also be carried out by 30 June 2029 as outlined in the regulation.
+An evaluation to assess the programmes impact shall also be carried out by 30 June 2029.